Federal Agency for Nature Conservation: History

+The Federal Agency for Nature Conservation in its current form was founded on August 15, 1993 after German reunification.
-1906 Establishment of the State Agency for Natural Heritage Preservation in Danzig (present-day Gdansk) - the beginning of official nature conservation in Prussia.

-1935 Establishment of the Reich Agency for Nature Conservation (later placed under the Reich Forestry Office).
+Historically, however, state authorities for nature conservation dates back to the German Empire.
+In 1906 the State Agency for Natural Heritage Preservation in Danzig (present-day Gdansk) was founded in Prussia.
+In Nazi Germany Reichsregierung established the Reich Agency for Nature Conservation (later placed under the Reich Forestry Office).

-1945 Establishment of the Central Office for Nature Conservation (from 1949 onwards the Central Office for Nature Conservation and Landscape Management) in Egestorf.

-1952 Establishment of the Federal Institute for Nature Conservation and Landscape Management in Bonn.

-1962 Reorganisation to form the Federal Centre for Vegetation Ecology, Nature Conservation and Landscape Management (BAVNL).
-Integration of the Federal Institute for Vegetation Cartography, established 1950.

-1975 Renamed into Federal Research Centre for Nature Conservation and Landscape Ecology (BFANL).
+After WW 2 in 1945 the Central Office for Nature Conservation, from 1949 onwards the Central Office for Nature Conservation and Landscape Management in Egestorf, Lower Saxony was established.
+Up from 1952 the work was done by the Federal Institute for Nature Conservation and Landscape Management in than FRG capital of Bonn.
+In 1962 the office was reorganized and became the Federal Centre for Vegetation Ecology, Nature Conservation and Landscape Management (BAVNL).
+The Federal Institute for Vegetation Cartography, established 1950 was integrated in BAVNL.
+The agency got renamed into Federal Research Centre for Nature Conservation and Landscape Ecology (BFANL) in 1975.

-1990 Integration of former GDR institutions such as the Institute for Landscape Research and Nature Conservation (Dölzig branch); Establishment of the International Nature Conservation Academy (Island of Vilm).
+In 1990 GDR institutions such as the Institute for Landscape Research and Nature Conservation (Dölzig branch) got integrated and the International Nature Conservation Academy at Island of Vilm got established.

-1993 Establishment of the German Federal Agency for Nature Conservation.
-Integration of parts of the Federal Agency for Food and Forestry and part of the Federal Agency for Commerce.
+In 1993 Federal Agency for Nature Conservation in its current form was founded on August 15, 1993.
+Parts of the Federal Agency for Food and Forestry and part of the Federal Agency for Commerce got integrated.

-2006 Anniversary: 100 years of nature conservation as a state responsibility.